ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_distributing.rst

 Manifest Directives
 ^^^^^^^^^^^^^^^^^^^

+.. versionadded:: 2.14

-With the 2.14 release, the :file:`galaxy.yml` file now supports manifest directives that are historically used in Python packaging, as described `here <https://packaging.python.org/en/latest/guides/using-manifest-in/#manifest-in-commands>`_.
+The :file:`galaxy.yml` file supports manifest directives that are historically used in Python packaging, as described `here <https://packaging.python.org/en/latest/guides/using-manifest-in/#manifest-in-commands>`_.

 For example to exclude the :file:`sensitive` folder within the ``playbooks`` folder as well any ``.tar.gz`` archives, set the following in your :file:`galaxy.yml` file: